 June 1, 2022: Recipients will be notified

-Want a reminder when it opens for 2022 awards?
+Want a reminder when applications open again?
 Click here.

 Literacy Grants are available to Phi Kappa Phi chapters and members.
 The project director applying for the grant must be an active (dues current) Phi Kappa Phi member.